Quantum Schur duality of affine type C with three parameters

 The classic Schur duality exhibits the fundamental interactions between representation theories of general linear Lie algebras and symmetric groups.
 A quantized Schur duality was obtained by Jimbo \cite{Jim86} between quantum groups and Hecke algebras of type A. There has also been various versions of affine type A Schur duality; cf. \cite{CP94, Gr99}.

-In developing a Kazhdan-Lusztig theory of (super) type BCD, Bao and Wang \cite{BW13} were led to a Schur type duality between Hecke algebra of type B and a coideal subalgebra of a quantum group of type A. There has been further development of such dualities which involve Hecke algebra of type B of unequal or two parameters; see \cite{Bao17, BWW16}.
+In developing a Kazhdan-Lusztig theory of (super) type BCD, Bao and Wang \cite{BW18} were led to a Schur type duality between Hecke algebra of type B and an $\imath$quantum group which is a coideal subalgebra of a quantum group of type A. There has been further development of such dualities which involve Hecke algebra of type B of unequal or two parameters; see \cite{Bao17, BWW18}.
 We recall a coideal subalgebra $\mathbb{U}^\imath$ of a quantum group $\mathbb{U}$ together form a quantum symmetric pair $(\mathbb{U}, \mathbb{U}^\imath)$; see \cite{Le99, Ko14}.

 The goal of this paper is to formulate and establish a Schur $(\UUC, \bbH)$-duality on $\mathbb{V}^{\otimes d}$, for $n\ge 2d+2$ (and three additional variants).
-Here $\mathbb{V}$ is an infinite-dimensional vector space with a basis parametrized by $\ZZ$, $\bbH$ denotes the Hecke algebra of affine type $C_d$ in three parameters, and $\UUC$ is a coideal subalgebra of the affine type A quantum group $\UUA$.
+Here $\mathbb{V}$ is an infinite-dimensional vector space with a basis parametrized by $\ZZ$, $\bbH$ denotes the Hecke algebra of affine type $C_d$ in three parameters, and $\UUC$ is an affine $\imath$quantum group which is a coideal subalgebra of the affine type A quantum group $\UUA$.
 The actions of $\UUC$ and $\bbH$ on $\mathbb{V}^{\otimes d}$ are given by explicit formulas.